gallenc/com619-devops1/README.md

 ## Assessment
 Assessment criteria and application requirements are provided under [Assessment](../main/Assessment/) Please note that these are provisional and although unlikely to change, any assessment on Solent Online Learning will take precedence.

+Details of your team allocation are also in this folder.

 ## Contents
 The repository contains a number of example projects, weekly exercises and an area called 'myPracticeCourseWork' for you to create and store your own example work during the course.